 If you are anything like me, you can never get enough of Batman, whether you constantly talk about the best Batman movies, go to the comic book store, the big screen, the small screen, or even video games to keep up with what goes on in Gotham City.
-It probably goes without saying that you are anxiously anticipating Robert Pattinson’s debut as the Dark Knight in The Batman, but likely know that there are plenty of other upcoming DC movies and even upcoming DC TV shows that every Batfan should look forward to as well.
-Before you get yourself admitted to Arkham Asylum trying to keep track of them all, check out our quick, convenient guide of all upcoming Batman movies and other projects somehow tied to the Caped Crusader, starting with one long-awaited comic book adaptation.
+It probably goes without saying that you are anxiously anticipating Robert Pattinson’s return as the Dark Knight in the confirmed sequel to The Batman, but likely know that there are plenty of other upcoming DC movies and even more upcoming DC TV shows that every Batfan should look forward to as well.
+Before you get yourself admitted to Arkham Asylum trying to keep track of them all, check out our quick, convenient guide of upcoming Batman movies and TV shows somehow tied to the Caped Crusader.

 Harley Quinn, Season 3 (TBA)

-What could have easily been some cheap attempt to cash grab in on the popularity of Margot Robbie’s performance as Gotham’s Clown Princess of Crime in 2016’s Suicide Squad turned out to be one of the most irresistible animated hit series to premiere on DC Universe.
-Former The Big Bang Theory cast member Kaley Cuoco will return to voice Batman when Kaley Cuoco reprises her role as the titular villain for Season 3 of Harley Quinn when it moves to HBO Max… at some point.
+What could have easily been some cheap attempt to cash in on the popularity of Margot Robbie’s performance as Gotham’s Clown Princess of Crime in 2016’s Suicide Squad turned out to be one of the most irresistible animated hit series to premiere on the, now defunct, DC Universe.
+Hopefully, Diedrich Bader will also return to voice Batman when Kaley Cuoco reprises her role as the titular villain for Season 3 of Harley Quinn when it debuts on HBO Max… at some point.

-Considered by many to be the finest screen interpretation of the Batman character is the Emmy-winning Batman: The Animated Series, which was headed by Bruce Timm and Eric Radomski from 1992 to 1997.
-Timm, along with The Batman director Matt Reeves and J.J.
-Abrams as fellow producers, is returning to Gotham City with Batman: Caped Crusader - a new animated series being developed exclusively for HBO Max.
+Considered by many to be the finest screen interpretation of the character is the Emmy-winning Batman: The Animated Series, which was co-created by Bruce Timm and Eric Radomski from 1992 to 1997.
+Timm, along with The Batman director Matt Reeves, and J.J.
+Abrams, as fellow producers, is returning to Gotham City with Batman: Caped Crusader - a new animated series being developed exclusively for HBO Max.

-Batman: Caped Crusader is not the only Gotham-based, HBO Max original project that Matt Reeves is involved with.
-The filmmaker is also producing a currently untitled series that will serve as a spin-off of his own film, The Batman.
+Batman: Caped Crusader is not the only Gotham-based, HBO Max original project that Matt Reeves is involved with, as the filmmaker is also producing a currently untitled series that will serve as a spin-off of his own film, The Batman.
 Originally pitched as a crime drama told from the perspective of the Gotham City police, Reeves revealed to The Cyber Nerds that the currently untitled show has been reworked into a series about the goings-on at Arkham Asylum.

 More than eight decades after Bob Kane and Bill Finger created Batman, the DC Comics titan is still as popular as ever, if not more.
-With an innumerable amount of movies and TV shows (and counting) featuring him in some capacity on the rise, it is clear that this hero will lead a legacy that will forever stand the test of time.
+With the batty amount of upcoming superhero movies and TV shows (and counting) featuring him in some capacity on the rise, it is clear that this hero will lead a legacy that will forever stand the test of time.

 Jason has been writing since he was able to pick up a washable marker, with which he wrote his debut illustrated children's story, later transitioning to a short-lived comic book series and (very) amateur filmmaking before finally settling on pursuing a career in writing about movies in lieu of making them.
 Look for his name in just about any article related to Batman.